Equivalences of biprojective almost perfect nonlinear functions: Introduction

 \section{Introduction}

-Almost perfect nonlinear (APN) functions are combinatorially optimal functions that are important in cryptography since they give optimal protection against differential attacks when used as a building block of a Substitution Permutation Network.
-Moreover, there are several known connections between APN functions and other combinatorial objects like difference sets, distance-regular graphs or dimensional dual hyperovals, see e.g.~\cite{graphs,dsets,hyperovals2,hyperovals}.
-Important questions in the study of APN functions are to find new infinite families, determine equivalences between known functions, enumerating inequivalent APN functions totally or within known families, and determining the Walsh spectrum of known families.\footnote{See later sections for definitions.}
+Almost perfect nonlinear (APN) functions are cryptographically important functions since they give optimal protection against differential attacks when used as a building block of a Substitution Permutation Network.
+These functions are combinatorially interesting as there are several connections between APN functions and other combinatorial objects like difference sets, distance-regular graphs, symmetric association schemes, uniformly packed codes, and dimensional dual hyperovals (see for instance~\cite{vanDam,graphs,dsets,hyperovals2,hyperovals}).
+Important questions in the study of APN functions are to find new infinite families of (esp. bijective) APN functions, determine equivalences between known functions, enumerating inequivalent APN functions in total or within known families.

-There are at least 15 known families of quadratic APN functions \cite{WQL} and roughly half of them fall into the framework of $(q,r)$-biprojective functions that was introduced in \cite{GIEEE}.
-In this paper, we will first give a new infinite family of $(q,r)$-biprojective APN functions.
-Then we will develop a technique to determine equivalence of two APN functions if one of them is $(q,r)$-biprojective.
-Using this technique we are able to show that, apart from one case, all of the known $(q,r)$-biprojective APN function families are pairwise inequivalent.
+There are at least 15 known families of quadratic APN functions (see \cite{WQL} for the most up-to-date list) and roughly half of them fall into the framework of $(q,r)$-biprojective functions introduced in \cite{GIEEE}.
+In this paper, we will first give a new infinite family of $(q,r)$-biprojective APN functions (Theorem \ref{thm_apn}).
+Then we will develop a technique for determining equivalence of two APN functions if one of them is $(q,r)$-biprojective (Theorem \ref{thm:projequiv}).
+Using this technique we are able to count the number of inequivalent functions in all of the known $(q,r)$-biprojective APN function families (Theorem~\ref{thm:counts}).
+We also show that, apart from one case, all of the known $(q,r)$-biprojective APN function families are pairwise inequivalent (Theorem \ref{thm:between}).
 The standard way of showing equivalence is by using computers to compare invariants in small dimensions.
 Apart from that, some previous results that show inequivalence between some specific infinite families exist (see for instance \cite{WQL,kasperszhouZP,kasperszhou}), usually relying on long and technical calculations with linear polynomials tailored towards the specific families.
-In this paper, we will give a generic method for determining equivalence of APN functions for the highly fertile super-class of $(q,r)$-biprojective functions that contains roughly half of the known families, see Theorem~\ref{thm:projequiv}.
+In this paper, we will give for the first time a generic method for determining equivalence of APN functions for the highly fertile super-class of $(q,r)$-biprojective functions that contains roughly half of the known families (Theorem \ref{thm:projequiv}).
+The novelty relies on exploiting the existence of a large cyclic subgroup in the automorphism group of the APN function.
+A similar approach has been succesfully employed for the algebraically similar object of \emph{semifields}~\cite{GK,golouglu2023counting}.